 These days, it’s almost impossible to talk about disruptive technologies without mentioning blockchain.
-With distributed ledger technology (blockchain) expected to exceed $3.1 trillion in “business value-add” by 2030, CPG manufacturers and retailers are looking to capitalize on blockchain’s benefits to seize some of this value for themselves.
+With the adoption and business value of distributed ledger technology (blockchain) expected to increase significantly in coming years, CPG manufacturers and retailers are looking to capitalize on blockchain’s benefits to seize some of this value for themselves.
 From a technical perspective, blockchain’s benefits include:

 Blockchain has the potential to impact every stage of the manufacturing and retail value chain, including the supply chain.
 With so many ‘chains,’ it’s difficult to figure out where to start.
 This blog offers insight into a few of the areas for CPG/Retail where blockchain that could make the biggest difference in this industry.

 Why Consider Blockchain for CPG/Retail?

 For one thing, CPG/retail organizations taking an early lead in adopting blockchain will likely enjoy a first mover advantage versus competitors in the market, as can be seen in the technology vertical with companies like Uber and Airbnb.

 Moreover, comparatively speaking, the CPG/retail vertical has a lower bar to pass with regulatory and compliance agencies, which may mean adoption in this market could be more accelerated and substantial, further increasing the first mover advantage.

 Generally speaking, the supply chain consists of five stages: plan, source, manufacture, deliver and, sometimes, return.
 For the customers of manufacturers and retailers, whether they’re B2B, B2C or D2C, the supply chain is often where transparency is most important.
 Blockchain offers significant benefits in this regard.